 In most countries, the development of windows and windows with high thermal performance remains limited.
 The choice to install high-performance joinery remains voluntary: national or local regulations are not binding and do not impose

-Performance levels involving windows and windows with high thermal performance (U<1 W / m2 C), even if the performance calculation codes change on this point.
+performance levels involving windows and bay windows with high thermal performance (U <1 W / m2 C), even if the performance calculation codes evolve on this point.

 - Passiv haus (Germany Austria)

 These labels impose today high levels of performance (0,8 W / m2 K) and encourage window manufacturers to offer adapted products.

 In addition, professional or environmental associations promote energy savings and high energy performance among public decision-makers.